isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/sharepointsiteurl.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **SharePointSiteURL** é a URL do site do SharePoint que está vinculado à caixa de correio de site.
+O valor de texto do **elemento SharePointSiteURL** é a URL do site SharePoint que está vinculado à caixa de correio do site.

 ## <a name="remarks"></a>Comentários